- Fertility and Men With Cancer

 Surgery offers the greatest chance of cure for many types of cancer, especially those that have not spread to other parts of the body.
 But surgery on certain parts of the reproductive system can cause infertility.

-Our document Understanding Cancer Surgery: A Guide for Patients and Families gives you more information on this cancer treatment.
+Our document A Guide to Cancer Surgery gives you more information on this cancer treatment.

 The following types of surgery may affect a man’s fertility:

 Surgery for testicular cancer